kh589273/SapphireRunApk/README.md

 I didn't add or remove anything from the earlier version - only updated it to work with current mobile phones and tablets.

-EDIT 26-10-22: The game is now LIVE at https://play.google.com/store/apps/details?id=com.alloddsmobile.sapphirerun
+(EDIT 26-10-22: The game is now LIVE at https://play.google.com/store/apps/details?id=com.alloddsmobile.sapphirerun

+I have therefore deleted the apk file here.)

 Meanwhile, to play Sapphire Run on your phone now - download the apk file here.

 Download sapphirerun_git.apk file above (by clicking it, and choosing download).

-(Direct link to Sapphire Run apk file https://github.com/kh589273/SapphireRunApk/blob/main/sapphirerun_git.apk )

 If downloaded to your android phone, click on it to install.